-FOLSOM, Calif. – Folsom Lake Crossing will be closed for up to one hour twice a day beginning no later than March 23, to complete blasting on the Folsom Dam Joint Federal Project’s third phase.
+SACRAMENTO, Calif. -- Folsom Lake Crossing will be closed for up to one hour weekdays beginning Oct.
+24 for blasting work to excavate portions of the new Folsom Dam auxiliary spillway.